 - Follow-up services when necessary

-With these combined methods, you can create more balanced and meaningful life and achieve much more durable, longer-lasting results from therapy.
+With these combined methods, you can create a more balanced and meaningful life and achieve a much more durable, longer-lasting results from therapy.

 Psycho-education: This model attempts to educate you about your condition and ways to improve your adjustment and functioning while being treated for your specific concern.
 Psychoeducation is always involved in all of our treatment phases, regardless of the issue/condition being treated.

-Cognitive Behavioral Therapy: Cognitive behavioral theory stems from the idea that people are affected by not what occurs in their environment, but by the way they perceive it.
-The goal of CBT is to assist you eradicate negative and faulty thought processes that lead to negative emotions and unproductive or harmful behvaiors.
-CBT is research absed and one of the most effective treatments tod ate for a number of psychological issues and conditions.
+Cognitive Behavioral Therapy: Cognitive-behavioral theory stems from the idea that people are affected by not what occurs in their environment, but by the way they perceive it.
+The goal of CBT is to assist you to eradicate negative and faulty thought processes that lead to negative emotions and unproductive or harmful behaviors.
+CBT is research-based and one of the most effective treatments tod ate for a number of psychological issues and conditions.

-Psycho-dynamic/Psychoanalytic: Psychoanalytic therapy generally focuses on uncovering unconscious thoughts, emotions, and behaviors.
-This particular model also attempts to uncover the person’s repressed thoughts while identifying and improving the family dynamics.
+Psychodynamic/Psychoanalytic: Psychoanalytic therapy generally focuses on uncovering unconscious thoughts, emotions, and behaviors.
+This particular model also attempts to uncover a person’s repressed thoughts while identifying and improving family dynamics.

 Narrative Therapy: Narrative therapy involves telling/retelling the story of your trauma in an attempt to better identify your own strengths and eradicate the damaging impact it may have had on your life.

 Gestalt Therapy: Gestalt therapy is an existential/experiential form of psychotherapy that emphasizes personal responsibility, and that focuses upon the individual’s experience in the present moment, the therapist-client relationship, the environmental and social contexts of a person’s life, and the self-regulating adjustments people make as a result of their overall situation (Wikipedia, 2015).